If you were going on a short vacation or business trip you probably would have no reason to bring hair clippers on a plane with you.

 Corded hair clippers can be packed in your hand luggage but, as stated above, it is probably best if you take them out at security and place them in a separate bin.

-Can you take rechargeable hair clippers on a plane?
+Can I bring cordless hair clippers on a plane?

 This passenger is asking the Transportation Security Administration on Twitter if they can take their rechargeable hair clipper kit in carry on and the TSA confirming that it can be taken in both carry on or checked luggage.